dohaMST/to-do-list_lravel_tailwind/README.md

-This is a laravel-ailwind project for my learning journey
+This is a laravel-tailwind project for my learning journey